 Options For Treating A Gummy Smile

-Volumising Treatment: Some individuals don’t have concerns related to muscle movement.
-Instead, they may have concerns about the upper lip rolling inward or sitting high when smiling.
-To address these issues and improve gum coverage, we can support the upper lip with a volumising treatment.
+Volumising Treatment: Some individuals don’t have requests related to muscle movement.
+Instead, they may have requests regarding the upper lip rolling inward or sitting high when smiling.
+To address these issues and increase gum coverage, we can support the upper lip with a Volumising Treatment.

 At Bella Plastic Surgery, we use the Kiss Me Lip Augmentation Technique, which involves placing product on the inner side of the upper lip to support the lip from within.
 This technique can help reduce the amount that the lip curls under when smiling.
 It can also add a touch of volume and extend the upper lip arches to address balance in the smile.